 Kurgo Loft Jacket for Dogs

 The first time I put the Kurgo Loft Jacket on our dog, Jack, the air was pushing its way into the negative digits outside our home in Minturn, Colorado.
 On this early morning, I bundled into a down jacket and was happy to be able to put Jack into a cozy Polytech-fill shell of his own.

 The Loft Jacket is simple and fast to put on, a necessary feature amidst the uppity nature of a dog before his walk.
-The quilted shell is reversible (which I didn’t realize until recently), and made from a rugged, ripstop material, which Kurgo calls Microtomic.
+The quilted shell is reversible (which I didn’t realize until recently) and made from a rugged, ripstop material, which Kurgo calls Microtomic.
 It’s lightweight and surrounds a dog’s front legs and chest snuggly, and the shell covers the back but keeps the rear legs free for ease of walking and leg lifting.

-You can adjust the jacket from both sides, so wraps around Jack’s core nicely.
+You can adjust the jacket from both sides so it wraps around Jack’s core nicely.
 He usually shakes once I put it on him, but it stays right in place even as his head and tail fur flies up, electric with static.
 I haven’t washed the jacket yet, but it’s about that time, which is seemingly simple according to the machine washable instructions.

 Jack likes to leap before he looks, so the reflective piping keeps him visible in sporadic flashes as I chase after him on the back streets of Minturn at night.
-If it’s snowing, the waterproof shell effectively slicks off moisture, so Jack stay dry on the road and on the trail.
+If it’s snowing, the waterproof shell effectively slicks off moisture, so Jack stays dry on the road and the trail.

 The two-way zipper along the jacket’s spine is very helpful when using Jack’s leash, as it slips right through the gap and would be perfect for incorporating with a harness (if we ever need to use one), as well.